By Dr. Lucene Wisniewski

 Depending on the severity of the eating disorder, the treatment may take the form of weekly or daily visits with professionals.
 With proper training, parents can learn to help manage the recovery of their child from an eating disorder just as they would learn to help administer physical therapy if their child broke a bone.
 No family should expect to handle this disease alone.

+There are ways to help prevent eating disorders.
 Parents can influence their child’s environment and culture by: